 - Air injection: The centrifugal air cleaning system reduces the wear and gives you a longer operating time between filter cleaning.

-It was tough to decide between Husqvarna vs Stihl as both has unique features, and some of the features aren't available in each other.
+It was tough to decide between Husqvarna vs Stihl as both have unique features, and some of the features aren’t available in each other.
 But Stihl has several standard features, whereas the same functionality is automatic in the Husqvarna.

 The auto-adjusting feature in Husqvarna gives it an edge over the Stihl as it reduces the time you need to spend to fine-tune the settings.

 Stihl vs. Husqvarna Chainsaw: Ease of Use